Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Methodology

-For spatial feature extraction, we utilize a model based on GATv2~\cite{brody2021attentive}.
-In this model, each variate of the time-series is treated as a node, with its historical values within the sample serving as its features, as depicted in Fig.~\ref{fig:graph}.
-GATv2 requires a connection graph to understand the relationships between different nodes (variates).
+For spatial feature extraction, we utilize a GNN.
+In this model, each variate of the time-series is treated as a node, with its historical values within the look-back window serving as its features.
+The GNN requires a connection graph to understand the relationships between different nodes (variates) via message passing.
 The connection graph is inferred using the method described in Section~\ref{sec:graph_construction}.

 In a GNN, each node iteratively updates its state by aggregating information from its neighbors.
-The general formulation of a GNN layer is as follows:
+The general formulation of a GNN layer is given below

-where $\mathbf{h}_i$ is the feature vector of node $i$, $\mathcal{N}_i$ represents the set of neighbors of node $i$, $\mathbf{W}$ and $\mathbf{W}_j$ are learnable weight matrices, and $\sigma$ is a nonlinear activation function.
-This aggregation allows the model to capture the dependencies between nodes and their neighbors, which is crucial for spatial feature extraction.

-In GNNs, Equation \ref{eq:gnn} is used to calculate the updated node representation as a weighted sum of the neighbors' representation.
-To increase learning capacity, we can incorporate this method with an attention mechanism.
-The Graph Attention Network (GAT)~\cite{velivckovic2017graph} enhances the GNN framework by incorporating an attention mechanism.
-This mechanism allows nodes to assign different amounts of importance to the neighbors, which enables capturing of changing dynamics.
-Specifically, the attention score $e_{ij}$ between node $i$ and its neighbor $j$ is computed as:
+where $\mathbf{h}_i$ is the feature vector of node $i$, $\mathcal{N}_i$ represents the set of neighbors of node $i$ in the underlying graph, $\mathbf{W}$ and $\mathbf{W}_j$ are learnable weight matrices, and $\sigma$ is a nonlinear activation function.
+This aggregation allows the model to capture the dependencies between each node and its neighbors, which is crucial for spatial feature extraction.
+The output $\mathbf{h}_i'$ is the updated representation of node $i$, which is a weighted sum of its neighbors' representations.
+To increase learning capacity, we use the attention mechanism for aggregation.
+Specifically, we use GATv2~\cite{brody2021attentive}, a dynamic graph attention variant of GAT, to allow nodes to assign different amounts of importance to their neighbors in the aggregation step.
+This enables capturing time-varying dependecies.
+The attention score $e_{ij}$ between node $i$ and its neighbor $j$ is computed as:

 where $\mathbf{a}$ is a learnable weight vector, $\mathbf{W}$ is a weight matrix, $\mathbf{h}_i$ and $\mathbf{h}_j$ are the feature vectors of nodes $i$ and $j$, respectively, and $\parallel$ denotes concatenation.
 The attention scores are then normalized using Softmax: